portsmouth/snelly/README.md

 Other such env-maps are available from [here](https://github.com/portsmouth/envmaps) (convert to RawGit links first).

 Or if an env-map image is not supplied, then the lighting is taken to be a constant intensity sky.
-In both cases, the sky spectrum is modulated by a blackbody emission spectrum with adjustable temperature (Set via {@link Renderer#skyTemperature}).
+In both cases, the sky spectrum is modulated by a blackbody emission spectrum with adjustable temperature (Set via <a href="docs/API.md/#Renderer">Renderer.skyTemperature</a>.

 ## Saving scene state

-Often we want to explore and fine-tune a scene by moving the camera around, tweaking the scene parameters and materials, and adjusting renderer settings.
-This work would be wasted without a way to save the resulting scene state.
-This is provided by the simple mechanism of pressing the 'O' key to dump to the console a Javascript code which can be inserted into the <a href="docs/API.md/#Scene+init">Scene.init</a> function, to replicate the scene state.
+It is useful to be able to explore and fine-tune a scene by moving the camera around, tweaking the scene parameters and materials, adjusting renderer settings etc., and then be able to save the resulting scene state.
+This is provided by the simple mechanism of pressing the 'O' key to dump to the console a Javascript code which can be inserted into the <a href="docs/API.md/#Scene+init">Scene.init</a> function, to replicate the entire scene state.
 An example of this output is:
 ```javascript
 /******* copy-pasted console output on 'O', begin *******/